davidmoten/aws-lightweight-client-java/README.md

 Note that testing shows that using *com.amazonaws:aws-java-sdk-s3:1.11.1032* getting an object from an S3 bucket requires loading of 4203 classes yet using *aws-lightweight-client-java:0.1.3* requires loading of 2350 classes (56%).
 Using the AWS SDK v2 *software.amazon.awssdk:s3:2.16.78* still uses 3639 classes.

-**Update 15 June 2021**: I've noticed dramatic improvements in cold start with the Lightweight client just making the client variables static fields.
-I'll do the same with sdk v1 and v2 and get some more stats.
+**Update 18 June 2021**: I've noticed dramatic improvements in cold start billable durations with all the clients just moving client variables into static fields.
+However, the overall response time of the cold lambda has not changed.
+This is presumable because we are billed on the Handler method call and not the actual instantiation of a Handler (happening on cold start).
+I'll get some more stats.
 I'll also include links to the source code used for each test.

 ## Getting started
 Add this dependency to your pom.xml: